Learn The Basics - Hearing Aids in Chicago, IL

 No two people are alike and neither are their hearing losses and lifestyle needs.
 Personalized consultations, like the approach Dr. Vetter-Toalson and Dr. Dudley uses can help identify unique needs.
 That can help identify which hearing device best fits every patient’s preferences.

 Both our Doctors of Audiology utilize best practices when fitting the hearing aids.
-We ensure real ear testing is performed to ensure the hearing aid is amplifying appropriately for your hearing loss.
+We ensure real ear testing is performed to ensure the device is amplifying appropriately for your hearing loss.
 This personalized adjustment helps ensure the patient will be hearing optimally.
+Make an appointment with us to explore hearing aid devices in Chicago, Il.

 Hearing loss can change over time.